"Work honestly. Meditate every day. Meet people without fear. And Play."

 Passive Shadow: The Grump

-Here, the spark of exploration is dimmed.
+Here, the spark of play is trapped under resignation.

 Near Enemies: False Versions